-In the vast pool of numbers, logics, symbols and equations, it’s a common scenario where even the brightest struggle in maths at some point.
+In the vast pool of numbers, logics, symbols, and equations, it’s a common scenario where even the brightest struggle in maths at some point.
 For students with dyscalculia, this could be a recurring nightmare.
-Even in students with reading difficulty, like dyslexia, understanding mathematics can be challenging as it involves symbols, complex words, concepts (e.g., square root, rational numbers) and facts.
-Spatial reasoning, word problems, proper visualization of numbers and concepts are some of the common field of struggle of dyslexic students in classroom.
+Even in students with reading difficulty, like dyslexia, understanding mathematics can be challenging as it involves symbols, complex words, concepts (e.g., square root, rational numbers), and facts.
+Spatial reasoning, word problems, proper visualization of numbers, and concepts are some of the common fields of the struggle of dyslexic students in the classroom.

 Practicing mental math is important but this skill set ends up nowhere if basic concepts aren’t clear.
-Using calculator in classroom is considered unfair and generally frowned upon.
-In reality, calculators are helpful in understanding the concepts faster as students could focus more on steps involved in the concept to arrive at the final answer.
-It allows dyslexic students to access higher levels of math problem solving.
+Using the calculator in the classroom is considered unfair and generally frowned upon.
+In reality, calculators are helpful in understanding the concepts faster as students could focus more on the steps involved in the concept to arrive at the final answer.
+It allows dyslexic students to access higher levels of math problem-solving.

 #4 Graph paper

 A major portion of errors committed in writing generally involves lining up numbers and words properly.
 A ‘3’ may be facing east at place and west at the other.
 Similarly, ‘1’ may be erected diagonally at places or even above other numbers.
 Proper alignment of the numbers to form up the question is important to understand it better through visualization.
 Graph papers can serve this purpose pretty well.
 Allowing to use graph paper instead of regular math notebook paper will help students have clear and organized visuals of the problem.
 Matrices of boxes in the graph paper constraints the individual numbers, symbols, and operators and improves their understanding of how the concept works.

 #3 Number Lines